 Red-faced Warbler

-A red-faced warbler is a small bird with a redhead and a black helmet.
+The Red-faced Warbler is a small bird characterized by its red head and black cap.
 In appearance, it is also a tiny but beautiful bird.
 The body color is yellow, while the color of the wings is primarily black.

-It is easy to recognize males and females, as the color of males is brighter than that of females.
+It is easy to differentiate between males and females, as the males are brighter in color than the females.
 They are common in only two states, Arizona and New Mexico.
 You must travel to woodlands to view a bird.
 These red-faced birds are easy to see in summer but complex in winter.

-Anna’s hummingbird is a tiny flying organism, hardly compared to the size of pin Pong ball.
-Its beak and head comprise red hairs, while the breast and wings have green markings.
+The Anna’s Hummingbird is a tiny bird, comparable in size to a ping pong ball Its beak and head comprise red hairs, while the breast and wings have green markings.
 An interesting fact here is males have colorful bodies while females are colorless.

-Have you ever encountered with this bird?
-If yes, you still need to know more and interesting facts about it.
+Have you ever encountered birds with a red head?
+If yes, If yes, you still need to know more and interesting facts about it.
 Male vermillion flycatchers have a redhead and dull red color on their lower body.
 Compared with their female partners, they are not from the same family because of their appearance.

 These birds are common in grasslands, and it is straightforward to see them there.
 They spend their lives consuming insects.
 The vermillion flycatcher is a small bird, below 6 inches, while the weight is just 14 grams.